-Welcome to the nutritional protein content in 2 different types of cranberries, ranging from 0.39 to 0.07 g per 100g.
-The basic amount from the general description of cranberries is Cranberries, raw which in 100g contains 0.39 g of protein.
+Welcome to the nutritional protein content in 2 different types of cranberries, ranging from 0.39 g to 0.07 g per 100g.
+The basic type of cranberries is Cranberries, raw which in 100g contains 0.39 g of protein.

 This list of 2 types of cranberries, is brought to you by www.dietandfitnesstoday.com and ranges from Cranberries, raw through to Cranberries, dried, sweetened where all food items are ranked by the content or amount per 100g.
 The nutritional protein content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much protein in cranberries.